couchbaselabs/try-cb-dotnet/try-cb-dotnet-tutorial.md

 ![app diagram](content/images/Screen Shot 2015-11-05 at 12.00.18.png)

-This application architecture gives very clean seperation of concerns and would effectively allow us to change the the various parts in the application architecture without influencing the other.
+This application architecture gives a very clean seperation of concerns and would effectively allow us to change the the various parts in the application architecture without influencing the other.
 This is of course only true if we maintain the REST API methods and responses.

 In fact this allows us to change the backend API without touching the front end code.
 Therefore if you take a look at the java version [`try-cb-java`](https://github.com/couchbaselabs/try-cb-java) you quickly learn that the UI is the same, it's only the backend that has changed.